Wolfwalker96/HeArcAlgoNumA2/Labo3/README.md

 Conclusion
 ----------

-This programs finds the solutions of a linear system.
-If there is not a solution (matrix empty or false linear system) the program alert the user.
-The programs loads matrix from JSON files.
+This program successfully found the solution of a linear system.
+If there is no solution (matrix empty or false linear system) the program alerts the user.

-After some tests we show that our programs is fast (on Firefox we take less than 30ms for a 300x300 matrix).
+The program loads the matrix from a JSON file (deal with it).

+WARNING: The following information makes no sense!
+We need eighter the computer specs or a comparaison with another algorithm Maybe we should compare with the Gauss-Jordan I made to have a scale.
+But this info is useless here!

+"After testing we can affirm that this algorithm takes approximately 30ms to solve a 300x300 matrix on the computers we were using"
+(, compared to XXms for an optimized Gauss-Jordan Algorithm of our own on the same computer) (given a xxGhz, N cores [processor name] processor and XXGb of ram)